 See how easy that is!

 I hope you guys enjoyed this quick little tutorial.
 I’ll be back in a few days to share the pattern for the Mocha Ripple Throw.
 This throw is the biggest thing I’ve made so far and it’s really easy to recreate.
+I also have a baby blanket pattern made with a knit chevron design if you want to try the knit version!

 Thanks for reading!
 If you liked this post, please share it!
 It helps a ton and allows me to continue sharing free patterns and tutorials on this blog.
 Also, go ahead and sign up for the email newsletter if you want to get new posts, patterns, and freebies delivered right to your inbox every week.
-It’s free and you access to exclusive freebies.
+It’s free and you get access to exclusive freebies.
 Just fill out the box below with your name and email.

 See you soon!